-Flavor the meat/poultry strips by marinating in your own favorite marinade, a commercial marinade, or use the marinade recipe below.
+Flavor the meat/poultry strips by marinating in your own favorite marinade, a commercial marinade, or use the marinade recipe on page 9.
 Place marinade and strips in a resealable plastic storage bag.
 Seal bag and shake to thoroughly coat the strips.
 Refrigerate for 8 to 12 hours.
 Turn bag often to evenly coat the strips.

-Refer to the CAUTION! note on page 3 about cooking the meat/poultry before or baking after dehydrating.
+Refer to the CAUTION! note above about cooking the meat/poultry before or baking after dehydrating.
 For a more desirable texture, bake after dehydration.
-Meat/poultry that is precooked prior to dehydrating will have shorter drying times; however, the end product will have a dry, crumbly texture.
+Meat/poultry that is precooked will have shorter drying times, but the end product will have a dry, crumbly texture.
 If cooking the meat before dehydrating is preferred, follow the instructions below: